nadam60/tokenium/tokenium_whitepaper.md

 Below comes a relatively detailed discussion of the protocol, but it is not as detailed as the documentation of the standard that we are working on.
 This whitepaper is meant to have an understanding of the protocol.

 Please note that the core of the protocol is simple: it is relatively simple to guarante no reserve loss and no trade below price limit.
-The complexities are there to prevent more nunaced attacks which are mostly:
+The complexities are there to prevent more nunaced (and smaller impact) attacks which are mostly:

-* DDOS-ing
+* a client DDOS-ing the server
-* providing incorrect information
+* a server providing incorrect information
-* trying to elongate the time range of an order in the hope of using price fluctuations to have gains.
+* a server trying to elongate the time range of an order in the hope of using price fluctuations to have gains

 ### Guarantees of the protocol